MicrosoftDocs/Virtualization-Documentation/virtualization/api/hypervisor-platform/funcs/CPUIDAccess.md

 # CPUID Access

-**Note: These APIs are not yet publicly available and will be included in a future Windows release.**
+**Note: A prerelease of this API is available starting in the Insiders Preview Build 17083**

 ## Syntax
 ```C